skellat/new-blog-post-tweety/about.md

 This blog's maintainer is Stephen Michael Kellat.

 Stephen's non-academic endeavors can be supported financially via [Ko-Fi](https://ko-fi.com/smkellat) and [Patreon](https://patreon.com/erielookingproductions).
 Support is encouraged to allow him to be able to work on creative endeavors without the uncertainties of "contingent academic labor".
-Our economy is *extremely* weird right now.
+Our economy is *extremely* weird right now and what may seem like a sure bet today might disappear tomorrow.
 What might these non-academic endeavors entail?
 Typically they involve literary and artistic creation.

 You can find Erie Looking Productions online at <https://www.erielookingproductions.info/>.